jdotson8/Infinite-Zombies/README.md

 # Infinite-Zombies
-Zombie shooter for the Raspberry Pi
+Zombie shooter for the Raspberry Pi.
+Made to run on an Adafruit breakout LCD display.